Wisconsin Public Radio: WPR Music

 The Wisconsin Educational Communications Board/Public Broadcasting facility along the Madison Beltline, where PBS Wisconsin and Wisconsin Public Radio's administration are headquartered and both networks' master control is based from.

 The WPR Music network broadcasts locally produced and syndicated classical music program 24 hours a day.
 Local programs include Morning Classics with Stephanie Elkins, Midday Classics with Norman Gilliland, Afternoon Classics with Jason Heilman, Drivetime Classics with Jason Heilman, Classics by Request with Ruthanne Bessman, BETA, The Road to Higher Ground with Jonathan Overby, Wisconsin Classical with Lori Skelton, Simply Folk with Sile Shigley, The Milwaukee Symphony Orchestra Broadcast Network, and Chapter A Day.
 Syndicated programming mostly includes content from Classical 24.
 Metropolitan Opera radio broadcasts air during the opera season.
 Syndicated Jazz music is heard on Friday and Saturday nights.

 Prior to 2024, NPR News & Music Network, formerly the NPR News & Classical Network, was originally devoted to classical music, along with carrying the national NPR News programs Morning Edition and All Things Considered, though its news and talk programs increased since the early 2000s.
 It carried the syndicated Classical 24 network in non-prime hours, while daily classical programming originated from Madison.
 Higher Ground, a program of world music hosted by Dr. Jonathan Overby, was broadcast on Saturday night on WHAD, WPR's Ideas Network station in Milwaukee, to provide coverage outside of the New & Classical network.

-In addition to the programs above, this network carried Fresh Air, Weekend Edition, APM's Marketplace, the BBC World Service's Newshour, and Live from Here.
+In addition to the programs above, this network carried Fresh Air, Weekend Edition, American Public Media's Marketplace, the BBC World Service's Newshour, and Live from Here.
 Other forms of music such as blues, new-age, and Native American music can be heard regionally.

 The NPR News & Music network did not have a presence in Milwaukee until 2024.
 Flagship NPR programming was aired on WUWM, which is independent from Wisconsin Public Radio.
 Programming from the NPR News & Music feed could be heard in Milwaukee on WHAD HD-2 from 9:00 a.m. to 3:00 p.m..
 The network was partially available in western suburbs from WERN and in south shore suburbs from WGTD.